 Bacterial Pneumonia: Patients with mild pneumonia who are otherwise healthy are sometimes treated with oral macrolide antibiotics (azithromycin, clarithromycin, or erythromycin).
 Patients with other serious illnesses, such as heart disease, chronic obstructive pulmonary disease (which includes chronic bronchitis and emphysema), kidney disease, or diabetes are often given more powerful or higher dose antibiotics.

 In addition to antibiotics, treatment includes: proper diet and oxygen to increase oxygen in the blood when needed.
 In some patients, medication to ease chest pain and to provide relief from a violent cough may be necessary.

 A healthy young person may feel back to normal within a week of recovery from pneumonia.
 For middle-aged or older people, it may be weeks before they regain their usual strength and feeling of well-being.

 A person recovering from mycoplasma pneumonia may be weak for an extended period of time.
 Adequate rest is important to maintain progress toward full recovery and to avoid relapse.
 Don't rush recovery!

-If you have taken antibiotics, your doctor may want to make sure your chest X-ray becomes normal again after you finish the whole prescription.
+If you have taken antibiotics, your doctor will want to make sure your chest X-ray becomes normal again after you finish the whole prescription.
 It may take many weeks for your X-ray to clear up.

 People who may be more likely to have complications from pneumonia include:

 - People whose immune system does not work well.